R-LaRoi/this-is-not-a-test-rachel-stroi/README.md

 # this-is-not-a-test
 For job exercise submissions.
+Don't panic!

 ## Hello World!
 Thank you for applying to work for the New York State Digital Service!
 This is the repository where you will submit your candidate evaluation exercise responses.